Thoughts on investing in the people side of change

 Luckily awareness of the value of investing in change management has increased significantly over the past few decades but seldom is it easy to secure a solid commitment upfront.
-This ‘wait and see’ approach usually results in slow benefits realisation and delays in reaching full productivity, with flow on higher net expenses because of the protracted time taken and the remediation activities required.
-Often the delay in getting positive results can mean that the organisation loses commitment to, or confidence in, the solution altogether preferring to reinvest more money in a completely new solution/approach.
+This ‘wait and see’ approach usually results in slow benefits realisation and delays in reaching full productivity, with flow-on higher net expenses because of the protracted time is taken and the remediation activities required.
+Often the delay in getting positive results can mean that the organisation loses commitment to or confidence in, the solution altogether preferring to reinvest more money in a completely new solution/approach.

 A 2008 IBM study found that organizations that invested more than 11 percent in change had a 23% higher success rate than those that didn’t.

 How much should we be spending?

 Below is a quick method to evaluate and estimate your change spend:

 Take your project investment estimate (end-to-end but excluding change) and multiply it by the percentage of benefits dependent on people doing or acting differently, then multiply this figure by 20% to arrive at the right change budget.

 Project budget * CMROI score *20% = Change Budget

 e.g. If your project budget is 100K and 76% of the stated project benefits rely on people acting or doing things differently than just over 15K is a sound budget allocation for the project estimate.

 Do you think this adequately considers the nature of the change whilst providing a pragmatic budget to focus on preparing your people for the change?